TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 Skip to content Privacy Notice

-We’ve updated our Privacy Notice, as of December 12, 2019, to provide you with more information about the additional rights California residents have under the California Consumer Privacy Act (“CCPA”) effective January 1, 2020.
-If you are a California resident, please read about these additional rights here.
+Notice: We have updated our Privacy Notice as of February 5, 2020 to provide you with more information about the features we offer that allow our customers to better control who they contact through our products and services.
+Please read more here.

 Table of Contents